FormingWorlds/.github/profile/README.md

 # Forming Worlds Lab

 Welcome to the code hub of the [Forming Worlds Lab](https://www.formingworlds.space), a cross-disciplinary and multi-national team of researchers investigating the formation and evolution of rocky exoplanets and terrestrial worlds of the Solar System.
-This platform hosts a number of open source planetary simulation codes, which we develop and contribute to.
+This platform hosts a number of open source planetary simulation codes, which we develop and/or contribute to.
 All codes are executable stand-alone.

 [**PROTEUS**](https://github.com/FormingWorlds/PROTEUS)
 *Coupled atmosphere-interior framework to simulate the temporal evolution of rocky planets.*